Human Autonomy and Sense of Agency in Human-Robot Interaction: A Systematic Literature Review: Conclusion

 \section{Conclusion}

-The exploration of human autonomy and sense of agency in HRI is a research area of increasing significance, especially given that robots are primed to become indispensable in a variety of domains.
-This literature review emphasises the pressing need to understand how robots can be designed and introduced in a manner that preserves and promotes people’s autonomy and agency, and therefore their overall well-being.
+The exploration of human autonomy and sense of agency in HRI is increasingly significant, as robots are poised to become indispensable across domains.
+This literature review underscores the urgent need to design and introduce robots in ways that preserve and promote people’s autonomy and sense of agency, thereby supporting overall well-being.

-The present findings indicate that empirical research in this area is in its infancy, with two main strands of focus: one rooted in self-determination theory, exploring the explicit need for autonomy through psychometric measures, and the other grounded in the neuroscientific notion of sense of agency, often employing the intentional binding paradigm.
-The evidence suggests that factors such as robot adaptiveness, communication style, anthropomorphism, and individual user differences may all shape how autonomy and agency are perceived and experienced in HRI settings.
-However, the extant research remains relatively fragmented, with variations in targeted contexts, study designs and instruments used.
+The present findings indicate that empirical research in this area remains nascent, with two primary strands: one rooted in self-determination theory, examining human autonomy (or the need for autonomy) via psychometric measures; and the other grounded in the neuroscientific notion of sense of agency, often employing the intentional binding paradigm.
+Integrative work bridging these strands is currently absent.
+Evidence suggests that factors such as robot adaptiveness, communication style, anthropomorphism, and individual user differences shape how human autonomy and sense of agency are perceived and experienced in HRI settings.
+However, the literature is relatively fragmented, with substantial variation in contexts, study designs, and instruments.
+Mapping our findings to the METUX framework indicates that current articles mainly address interface and task spheres.
+Comparing results with METUX and SDT-derived social robot design guidelines support elements such as non-controlling communication and meaningful choices, while highlighting opportunities for extension regarding anthropomorphism and positive feedback.

-Building on these observations, future research should seek to elucidate the relationship between the concepts of sense of agency and need for autonomy.
-Furthermore, definitions and instruments employed must be standardised to enhance the reliability of cross-study comparisons.
-Finally, by conducting further explorative research and by integrating factors identified in other contexts outside HRI, as well as integrating existing theoretical frameworks, the potential influential set of factors can be broadened and applied in forthcoming studies.
+Building on these observations, future research should investigate whether and how sense of agency and human autonomy relate to one another.
+Furthermore, definitions and instruments should be standardised to enhance the reliability of cross-study comparisons.
+By conducting further exploratory research, integrating factors identified in contexts outside HRI, and applying existing theoretical frameworks (e.g., METUX and the design guidelines), the set of influential factors can be broadened and leveraged in forthcoming studies.

-Technology should be designed and applied in a manner that fosters human well-being.
-In the absence of this overarching goal, technological progress loses its inherent purpose.
-Robots are no exception in this regard, but take a rather special role as technologies envisioned to be companions or colleagues of tomorrow.
-Consequently, they have the potential to interface with aspects of human life that have historically been exclusive to human interaction.
+Technology should be designed and deployed to foster human well-being; without this overarching goal, technological progress loses its purpose.
+Robots are no exception, and, given their envisioned roles as companions or colleagues, occupy a special position.
+Consequently, they are poised to intersect with aspects of human life that have historically been exclusive to human interaction.

 \bmhead{Data availability}

 The data and category system are publicly accessible at the Open Science Framework repository \url{https://osf.io/r7p28/?view_only=d569ab57f4164903a8150a3f67b44363}.

 \bmhead{Funding}